doxout/stractory/README.md

 execute it.
 The returned client-handling function will be used to process all connections arriving to the actor.

+# How is this different than hook.io ?

+stractory VS hook.io:

+* simpler lower level streams with protocol VS event emitters.
+    * stractory is simpler to extend with less overhead, especially for binary protocols.
+* most I/O (except create/destroy) is between workers vs all I/O routed through a single hook
+    * stractory should be much faster with a large number of workers
+* no automatic discovery VS automatic discovery using mdns
+* autoassign actors to workers VS manually deciding which hook to run on which process on which machine
+* simple connect and get by actor name VS fancy wildcard messaging
+    * fancier ways to get multiple actors comming soon.

 # Setup

     sudo npm install -g "git://github.com/spion/stractory"